August 16, 2022

 Private Schools

 It is not compulsory for private school teachers to have a B.Ed degree.
 However, private and international schools often look for specific skills in teachers that match their standards of pedagogy.
-There are also some teaching qualifications like PgCTL that can help teachers acquire the latest teaching skills and are demanded in many top schools in India.
+There are also some teaching qualifications like PgCTL that can help teachers acquire the latest teaching skills and are in demand in many top schools in India.

 Government Schools